 Students placed on financial aid probation due to lack of satisfactory progress may appeal the denial of financial aid due to an unusual or extraordinary situation that affected the student's progression toward the successful completion of his or her program of study.
 The appeal must be submitted in writing to the Financial Aid office and must include supporting documentation to support the appeal.
 Appeals submitted without supporting documentation will be denied.
 The appeal must address why the student failed to make satisfactory academic progress, this includes, if applicable, the semester the student was placed on Probation, and what has changed in the student's situation that would allow the student to demonstrate satisfactory academic progress at the next evaluation.
 An appeal may be approved only if the Financial Aid office has determined that the student will be able to meet satisfactory academic progress standards after the subsequent semester.
-The Financial Aid office also has the option to develop an academic plan with the student that, if followed, will ensure the student is able to meet satisfactory academic progress standards by a specific point in time.
+The Financial Aid office also has the option to develop an academic plan with the student that, if followed, will ensure the student is able to meet satisfactory academic progress standards after the subsequent semester.
+The Financial Aid office also has the option to develop an academic plan with the student that, if followed, will ensure the student is able to meet satisfactory academic progress standards after the subsequent semester.
+The Financial Aid office also has the option to develop an academic plan.
 The Financial Aid office will notify students in writing of the results within 30 business days after submitting all requested documentation.
-Students who successfully appeal their financial aid probation status will still be placed on financial aid probation for one semester or in accordance with the student's academic plan.
-ABU can require that a student on probation fulfill specific terms and conditions, such as taking a reduced course load or enrolling in specific courses.
+Students who successfully appeal their financial aid probation status will still be placed on financial aid probation furget as taking a reduced course load or enrolling in specific courses.
 A student on financial aid probation may receive financial aid for one semester only.
-At the end of that semester, the student must meet ABU's satisfactory academic progress standards or the requirements of the established individual academic plan to maintain financial aid eligibility.
-Failure to do so will result in the student being placed on financial aid probation.
+At the end of that semester, the student must meet ABU's satisfactory academic progress standards or the requirements of the established indiv